benediktdietz/LocallyLinearEmbedding/README.md

 ## Locally Linear Embedding of MNIST Data using Python

-This is an implementation of the algorithm presented in 'An Introduction to Locally Linear Embedding'  (http://www.cs.columbia.edu/~jebara/6772/papers/lleintro.pdf).
+This is an implementation of the algorithm presented in ['An Introduction to Locally Linear Embedding'](http://www.cs.columbia.edu/~jebara/6772/papers/lleintro.pdf).

 ### Data